pitfail/pitfail-reports/report1/report1.rst

 promised X shares of XYZ, she'll be content with the corresponding value of those shares in dollars.

-Entering into a contract
+Entering into a Contract
 ------------------------

-Since trader B gets positive value from the option contract and trader A gets negative value, in order for the contract to come about trader B needs to pay trader A for the privelidge.
+Since trader B gets positive value from the option contract and trader A gets negative value, in order for the contract to come about trader B needs to pay trader A for the privilege.

 In the game, trader A can offer to "sell" the derivative to trader B -- meaning that, if trader B accepts, the derivative is created and they enter the